mv740/390-E-Wok/README.md

 ## Virtual Museum Guide App

-Android application that helps users explore the museum's and its exhibitions.
+Android application that helps users explore the museum and its exhibitions.

 ### Features :
 - Indoor offline map with support for multiple floor selection.